 Drug testing kits: Assistance League of Coppell provides drug testing kits and pamphlets free of charge to concerned parents in our community.

 Fatal Vision goggles: These goggles are specially designed and manufactured to simulate the visual impairment caused by alcohol or other drugs.
 The principle underlying the Fatal Vision Program is to demonstrate how quickly impairment can turn fun into devastating consequences.

 Shattered Dreams: Adopted in the spring of 2001, Shattered Dreams is a day-long dramatization of an alcohol-related crash at Coppell High School (CHS), complete with Coppell Police and emergency medical services.

-Journeys: This is a mentoring program aimed at “at-risk” middle school children and was initiated in spring 2002.
+Journeys: This is a mentoring program aimed at select elementary and middle school children and was initiated in spring 2002.